-So it can be a good idea to keep a note of the following each day, and to note down how your stomach felt and sounded that day and / or the day afterwards:
+So it can be a good idea to keep a note of the following each day, and to write down how your stomach felt and sounded that day and / or the day afterwards.

 - What you ate and drank

 - Amount of exercise

 - Stress levels or anything that may have caused extra anxiety

 - Quality and quantity of sleep